Isotope separation

 Isotope separation is the process of concentrating specific isotopes of a chemical element by removing other isotopes.
 The use of the nuclides produced is varied.
 The largest variety is used in research (e.g. in chemistry where atoms of "marker" nuclide are used to figure out reaction mechanisms).
 By tonnage, separating natural uranium into enriched uranium and depleted uranium is the largest application.
-In the following text, mainly the uranium enrichment is considered.
-This process is crucial in the manufacture of uranium fuel for nuclear power plants, and is also required for the creation of uranium-based nuclear weapons.
+This process is crucial in the manufacture of uranium fuel for nuclear power plants and is also required for the creation of uranium-based nuclear weapons (unless uranium-233 is used).
 Plutonium-based weapons use plutonium produced in a nuclear reactor, which must be operated in such a way as to produce plutonium already of suitable isotopic mix or grade.

-While different chemical elements can be purified through chemical processes, isotopes of the same element have nearly identical chemical properties, which makes this type of separation impractical, except for separation of deuterium.
+While chemical elements can be purified through chemical processes, isotopes of the same element have nearly identical chemical properties which makes this type of separation impractical, except for separation of deuterium.

-Separation techniques
+Techniques

 There are three types of isotope separation techniques: